wormhole-foundation/wormhole-sdk-ts/README.md

 ## Usage

-Getting started is simple, just import Wormhole and the [Platform](#platforms) modules you wish to support
+Getting started is simple, just import the 'meta' Wormhole package, that makes sure all [Platform](#platforms) modules are installed.

 <!--EXAMPLE_IMPORTS-->
 ```ts